NOTE: during COVID-19 protocols, most of these Ministries will be finding alternate ways to conduct their work, to avoid or limit public gatherings.

 COMMUNITY FOOD AND FRIENDS

 Ralph Connor is pleased to be a founding partner in serving the Monday night communal meals at St. Michael’s Anglican Church.
 Anyone and everyone wishing to have a great meal with great company, come to St. Michael’s for take-out between 5:00 and 7:00 PM on Mondays!
 Many volunteers are needed to serve meals, or to help with dessert-making.
-Please contact the Church office and we will put you in touch with these groups.
+Please contact the Church office and we will put you in touch with these groups, which will resume their tasks once the pandemic has ended.

 CANMORE YOUNG ADULT NETWORK (CYAN)

 CYAN began thanks to a member of the Ralph Connor Memorial United Church (RCMUC) in Canmore, who urged the Church to embark on a pathway to reach out to youth and young adults in the community.
 That pathway led to the hiring of a Community Networker, whose research and groundwork resulted in the formation of CYAN in 2017.
 RCMUC continues to be a major supporter of and donor to CYAN and welcomes others in the community to join us in supporting CYAN.
+We support CYAN in its efforts to find safe ways to include and connect with young adults, during these trying times of COVID.
 You can see more information about CYAN at www.cyancanmore.ca

 Thank You ….Thank You